rwols/gintonic/README.md

 - Implement an #include statement for GLSL.
 - Normalize #include paths in all headers.
 - Write a "shader editor".
+- Write a "texture editor".
+- Write an exporter plugin for Blender and Maya.

 <!-- \f$\newcommand{\AffMat}{\mathop{\rm AffMat}\nolimits}\f$
 \f$\newcommand{\GL}{\mathop{\rm GL}\nolimits}\f$